Bijan Ebrahimi murder: Sentences appeal-bid dismissed

 "The Attorney took all matters into consideration including, as he always does, the impact on the victim's family.

-"The Attorney has written to Mr Ebrahimi's family explaining his decision and continues to offer them his deepest sympathy for this tragic case."'Not hate crime'
+"The Attorney has written to Mr Ebrahimi's family explaining his decision and continues to offer them his deepest sympathy for this tragic case."

 The Attorney and Solicitor Generals made the decision after considering case papers from the Crown Prosecution Service (CPS) and the views of senior advocates who specialise in sentencing.